kingwind123/6.824-Labs/lecture_notes/Lecture4_PrimaryBackupReplication.md

     if backup goes live, it talks to disk server external disk makes creating a new backup faster (don't have to copy primary's disk)

-When does the primary have to send information to the backup?
+##### When does the primary have to send information to the backup?

   Any time something happens that might cause their executions to diverge.
   Anything that's not a deterministic consequence of executing instructions.

-What sources of divergence must FT handle?
+##### What sources of divergence must FT handle?

   Most instructions execute identically on primary and backup.
   	As long as memory+registers are identical,
       	which we're assuming by induction.
   Inputs from external world -- just network packets.
-    These appear as DMA'd data plus an interrupt.
+  	These appear as DMA'd (Direct memory access) data plus an interrupt.
   Timing of interrupts.
   Instructions that aren't functions of state, such as reading current time.
   Not multi-core races, since uniprocessor only.

-Why would divergence be a disaster? b/c state on backup would differ from state on primary,
+##### Why would divergence be a disaster?

+  b/c state on backup would differ from state on primary,
     and if primary then failed, clients would see inconsistency.
   Example: GFS lease expiration